Manifold Approximation by Moving Least-Squares Projection (MMLS): Preliminaries

 \section{Preliminaries}

 As mentioned above, the Moving Least-Squares (MLS) method was originally designed for the purpose of smoothing and interpolating scattered data, sampled from some multivariate function \cite{mclain1974drawing, lancaster1981surfaces, nealen2004short}.
-Later, it evolved to deal with the more general case of surfaces, which can be viewed as a function locally rather than globally \cite{levin2004mesh, levin1998MLSapproximation}.
+The general idea was to utilize the Least-Squares mechanism on a local rather than a global level.
+This way, one can regress and capture the local trends of the data and better reconstruct a wider set of functions, than those described by mere polynomials.
+Later, the MLS mechanism evolved to deal with the more general case of surfaces, which can be viewed as a function locally rather than globally \cite{levin2004mesh, levin1998MLSapproximation}.
 Accordingly, in this brief overview of the topic we shall follow the rationale of \cite{levin2004mesh} and start by presenting the problem of function approximation, continue with surface approximation and in section \ref{sec:ManifoldMLS} we generalize the MLS projection procedure for a Riemannian submanifold of $\RR^n$.

 We would like to stress upfront that throughout the article $\norm{\cdot}$ represents the standard Euclidean norm.